 From an environmental standpoint, this recipe also gets high marks.
 I used wild-caught black cod from Alaska, which is rated a "Best Choice" by the Monterey Bay Aquarium Seafood Watch.
 Prepared in this way, it is absolutely delicious.

 Nobu's Miso-Marinated Black Cod Recipe

-To cook the fish: Preheat oven to 400°F. Preheat a grill or broiler.
-Lightly wipe off any excess miso clinging to the fillets but don't rinse it off.
-Place the fish skin-side-up on the grill, or in a broiler pan, and grill or broil until the surface of the fish browns and blackens in spots, about 3 minutes.
-Flip and grill or broil until the other side is browned, 2 to 3 minutes.
+To cook the fish: Preheat oven to 400°F. Heat an oven-proof skillet over high heat on the stovetop.
+Lightly wipe off any excess miso clinging to the fillets, but don't rinse it off.
+Film the pan with a little oil, then place the fish skin-side-up on the pan and cook until the bottom of the fish browns and blackens in spots, about 3 minutes.
+Flip and continue cooking until the other side is browned, 2 to 3 minutes.
 Transfer to the oven and bake for 5 to 10 minutes, until fish is opaque and flakes easily.